dwulff/academic/content/project/risk/index.md

 +++
 # Project title.
-title = "Risk"
+title = "Experience"

 # Date this page was created.
 date = 2018-01-01

 # Project summary to display on homepage.
-summary = "Research on decision making and risk preferences"
+summary = "Research on the role of learning in decision making and risk preference"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`